DoumanAsh/Naze_Boku_no_Sekai_wo_Dare_mo_Oboeteinainoka/src/2/epilogue.md

 "I'm not revealing it, I understand."

 Io Resistance were not aware about details of Alfreyja's situation.
-In order to talk about heaven lord Alfreyja's sudden change, they'd have to mention the rasterrizer monster.
+In order to talk about heaven lord Alfreyja's sudden change, they'd have to mention the rasterizer monster.
 But no one would believe in stories about such a monster.
 Therefore, the fact that Alfreyja disappeared wasn't revealed to Io Resistance.